 - Write a thank you note.
 Express your appreciation of that special person's impact on your life.
 Better still, hand the note to them in person.

 We asked some CDU Student Ambassadors what they are grateful for.
 Here’s what they had to say:

 “For me, today I am grateful for my partner, the constant support that he gives me with my career choices, life decisions, what food to cook... even with the thousands of kilometres between us.

 I am grateful for this ambassador program that has helped me with my personal development.
 I was seriously one shy kid when I first joined.
 But, now I can talk in front of hundreds of people without hesitation!

 I am also grateful for how much I have grown mentally in the past years and how much emotional control I have over the everyday events that happen in life.” - Nadia Craven

 “I am grateful for having a chance to study in CDU.
 I have learnt a lot of new things, developed amazing skills and get to meet different people from different backgrounds.
 It’s a great achievement to be here in Australia and the chance to be here in CDU.” - Nabiha Nusrat

-So how does this relate to you as a uni student?
+How does this relate to you as a uni student?
 Feeling and expressing gratitude turns our mental focus to the positive, which overrides our brain's natural tendency to focus on threats (cue fight or flight response).
-So, during times when life, study, relationships and/or work mightn’t be going to plan, practicing gratitude will help your reap the benefits of good mental and physical health.
+During times when life, study, relationships and/or work mightn’t be going to plan, practicing gratitude will help your reap the benefits of good mental and physical health.